takahikof/ShapeAutoTranscoder/README.md

 ## Preparing Data
 1. Download ModelNet10.zip from [the project webpage of ModelNet](https://modelnet.cs.princeton.edu/) and unzip the downloaded file.

-2. Convert 3D shapes in OFF format to "shaperep" files that contain 3D shapes represented as voxels, 3D point sets, multiview images.
+2. Convert the 3D shapes in OFF format to "shaperep" files that contain 3D shapes represented as voxels, 3D point sets, and multiview images.
 The following command creates the files in the data directory.
 ```
 ./PrepareData.sh
 ```